anthonycaccese/minui-menu-es-de/README.md

 # MinUI Menu for ES-DE

-This is a tranlation of the MinUI menu interface (originally designed & created by [Shaun Inman](https://github.com/shauninman/)) for ES-DE.
+This is a translation of the MinUI menu interface (originally designed & created by [Shaun Inman](https://github.com/shauninman/)) for ES-DE.

 My work focused on tranlating the layout so that it could be buildable in the theme engine for ES-DE.
 Please refer to the `Changes Made` section below for additional details.